 According to Thales Group, 21 percent of IT management stated that they have experienced a ransomware attack, while 56 percent of respondents ranked malware as the leading attack vector.”Thales Group

-Join Liquid Web in taking the pledge for 2022 and backing up data by today, March 31st.
+Join Liquid Web in taking the pledge and backing up data by today, March 31st.

 Here are a few ways you can create better backups: